mattrussi/gitlab-com-runbooks/docs/patroni/manual_data_team_clone.md

 This machine currently needs to be remade daily and available by 00:00 UTC each day.
 The steps should take a total of roughly 1-2 hours though most of that time is waiting.
 The recreation of the VM should take ~30 min in Terraform.

-Once things are complete, we have been commenting in Slack in #data-team-temp-database and on [issue 15574](https://gitlab.com/gitlab-com/gl-infra/reliability/-/issues/15574)
+Once things are complete, we have been commenting in Slack in #data-team-temp-database and on [issue 15574](https://gitlab.com/gitlab-com/gl-infra/reliability/-/issues/15574).
+We have been mentioning Ved and Dennis like the comments here: https://gitlab.com/gitlab-com/gl-infra/reliability/-/issues/15574#note_907842307

 ## How to recreate VM from the latest snapshot: